arnaudgallou/plume/README.md

   class to use when working with journal templates.

 - `Plume`: class that generates author lists and other author-related information as character vectors.
-This is an simple and convenient solution when you don’t need preformatted documents.
+This is a simple and convenient solution when you don’t need preformatted documents.

 ## Installation